-that are less flexible than their defined parameter limits.
-Based on the evidence provided, the Market Monitor rebuts the presumption that market power mitigation is adequate to support market based rates in the PJM energy market.
+the Market Monitor rebuts the presumption that PJM market power mitigation is adequate to support market based rates in the PJM energy market.

 D. Cost-based Offers and Parameter Limits Should Be Required Until Market Power Mitigation Is Adequate in PJM.